 As is often the case in a small town, Grand Island doesn't have a public transportation system that people use for their commute.

-The overall education level of Grand Island is somewhat higher than in the average US city of 21.84%: 28.87% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Grand Island who are college-educated is somewhat higher than the average US community of 21.84%: 28.87% of adults in Grand Island have at least a bachelor's degree.

 The per capita income in Grand Island in 2022 was $39,379, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,516 for a family of four.